tetratelabs/istio-0to60/docs/ingress.md

 The application is now running and exposed on the internet.

-In the next lab, we turn our attention to the observability features that are built in to Istio.
+In the next lab, we turn our attention to the observability features that are built into Istio.